Admissions

 We’re not sure if we can afford private, Christian school.
 What are our options?

-Grace Community School is pleased to offer Variable Tuition*, which can adjust the annual rate to meet your family’s unique financial position.
-Finding out if you qualify is a simple and confidential process facilitated by FACTS, a third-party agency which will review your information and make a recommendation to our team.
-Families from many different financial backgrounds enjoy a high-quality Christian education at GCS thanks to variable tuition, and discounts range between 45-85% of the total cost.
+Grace Community School is pleased to offer Variable Tuition*, which can adjust the annual tuition rate to meet your family’s unique financial situation.
+Determining eligibility is a simple, confidential process facilitated by FACTS, a third party agency that reviews your information and makes a recommendation to our team.
+Thanks to Variable Tuition, families from a wide range of financial backgrounds are able to enjoy a high quality, Christ centered education at GCS, with discounts that typically range from 45 to 85 percent of the total cost.

 What criteria do we need to meet to be considered for enrollment?